MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/get-started-with-viva-topics.md

 ## Find people and content connected to important topics

 Topic cards provide a summary of the information on a topic.
-The description, people and resources shown may have been automatically identified.
+The description, people, and resources shown may have been automatically identified.
 Select the topic name to see the full information on the topic, including the associated people and resources.

 Only the resources that have been shared with you will be shown to you.
-Others may see a different summary or may not see the topic highlighted if the resources have not been shared with them.
+Others may see a different summary or may not see the topic highlighted if the resources haven't been shared with them.